kmherod/DAT511-Group-Project/README.md

 - SET WORKING DIRECTORY - Use command getwd() to confirm file path.
 Use command list.files() to verify folder contents.

-- #1 MERGING TRAINING AND TEST DATA - Use colnames(your_data)[1:5] to see the first five column names.
-Use summary(your_data[, 1:3]) to summarize the first 3 columns.
+- #1 MERGING TRAINING AND TEST DATA -  To verify that data sets merged correclty use colnames(your_data)[1:5] to see the first five column names and summary(your_data[, 1:3]) to summarize the first 3 columns.

-- #2 EXTRACT RELEVANT MEASURES -
+- #2 EXTRACT RELEVANT MEASURES - Use View(your_data) to verify applied calculations.

-- #3 DESCRIPTIVE ACTIVTY NAMES -
+- #3 DESCRIPTIVE ACTIVTY NAMES - To verify activity numbers were replacec by activity labels use unique(your_data$activity) to list dataset activity names.

-- #4 LABEL DATA WITH DESCRIPTIVE NAMES -
+- #4 LABEL DATA WITH DESCRIPTIVE NAMES - To verify that the variables names were cleaned up use colnames(your_data)[1:5] to see the first five column names.

 - #5 CREATE TIDY DATA - Use View(your_data) to verify grouping worked.

 - #6 SAVE THE TIDY DATA - To verify the file was saved use list.files(pattern = "your_data.txt").

+Reflection Questions

+1. Why did we merge the training and test datasets?
+What was their original purpose, and why don't we need them separated for this project?

+2. How many observations did each subject contribute to the study?
+   (HINT: Use table(data_combined$subject) to find out)

+3. Why did we select only mean() and std() features?
+What do these statistics tell us about the data?

+ 4. What does it mean for data to be "tidy"?
+How does our final tidy_data dataset follow tidy data principles?

+ 5. What is the interpretation of one row in the tidy_data dataset?
+   What does a single value in one of the measurement columns represent?